ezchx/surveyLlama2/README.md

-Free Code Camp Voting App Basejump exercise.
+Free Code Camp Voting App Exercise.

-Registered users can create surveys to be sent to customers, employees, etc.
-Number of questions per survey and number of answers per question are unlimited.
+Registered users can create surveys and send them to respondents Number of surveys, number of questions per survey, and number of answers per question are unlimited.
 The main program is primarily Javascript with a link to a MySQL database via PHP.
 The live version can be found at https://www.ezchx.com/surveyLlama/surveyLlama.html

+Be free my code!